matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 to the bridged user ID and include that in the `m.mentions` property of the Matrix event & the proper field in the bridged protocol[^4].

-For bridged protocols that do not have this mechanism than the bridge will only be able to stop mutating content on messages bridged *into* Matrix.
+For bridged protocols that do not have this mechanism, the bridge will only be able to stop mutating content on messages bridged *into* Matrix.
 Messages bridged out of Matrix will still need to embed the mention into the text content.[^5]